-To hear the movies and books tell it, love is the answer to all our problems.
-Most of us learn early on that the movies and books have it all wrong.
-There’s a clear difference between our notion of what love should be like and what it’s really like.
+To hear the movies and books tell it, love answers all our problems.
+Most of us learn early on that the movies and books are wrong.
+There’s a clear difference between our notion of what love should be and what it’s like.

 It’s a hard lesson, but romantic love is not a cure-all for what ails us.
 If we want to predict how we will grow old, it’s not cholesterol that will kill us.
 The real killer is loneliness for the simple reason that being alone is toxic.

-Started in 1938, the researchers tracked the lives of 724 men and the core breakthrough was both simple and poignant: Good relationships keep us happier and healthier.
+Starting in 1938, researchers tracked the lives of 724 men, and the core breakthrough was simple and poignant: Good relationships keep us happier and healthier.
 Life is not about money or fame; life is about relationships.

-The study concludes that people who are socially connected live longer and are happier.
+The study concludes that socially connected people live longer and are happier.
 A person can be lonely in a marriage, and some of the most desolate places in the world are smack in the middle of a crowd.
 The study makes a big point about the quality of relationships, not just the quantity.
 If you have a soulmate or one person who truly “gets” who you are, you are blessed.
-It’s the quality of your close relationship that matters, not the number of friends.
+The quality of your close relationship matters, not the number of friends.

-Relationships can be hard because we tend to look at people as transactions.
+Relationships can be hard because we tend to view people as transactions.
 “What can this person do for me?
 How can they help my career?”
-Anytime we look for something in return, it’s not the real thing because relationships require both empathy and curiosity.
-That means you don’t forget people as soon as they leave the room or your company.
+Anytime we look for something in return, it’s not the real thing because relationships require empathy and curiosity.
+That means you don’t forget people or your company when they leave the room.

 Here is why you need more than love in your relationships: